 RET worked with local parents to open King's School in September 2013.
-The permanent building has been open for three years and the initial problems with the roof have been fully resolved.
-As part of the thorough and considered plans to open the 6th form in September 2023 the school is examining ways in which it can develop its 6th form space.
+The permanent building has been open for four years and the initial problems with the roof have been fully resolved with all snagging issues dealt with by summer 2023.

-The school had its second Ofsted inspection in March 2022 and the hard work of the staff and students was rewarded with an excellent Ofsted inspection outcome of Good with outstanding features.
+The school had its second Ofsted inspection in March 2022 and the hard work of the staff and students was rewarded with an excellent Ofsted inspection outcome of 'Good' with outstanding features.

-The Trust is in discussion with the Diocese of Chichester with regard to King's being formally designated as a Church of England School.
+The Trust continued to work with the Diocese of Chichester regarding King's being formally designated as a Church of England School.
 This was the original intention when the school was proposed and approved, but it proved too complex to achieve in 2013.
-The Trust hopes to be in a position to progress the adoption of Church of England status for the school in 2023.
+The Trust and Diocese received Secretary of State approval for the change in faith designation in November 2023, with the required changes to the funding agreements to be processed in 2023-24.

-The strength of the school was reflected in the summer 2022 GCSE results; the school's P8 score of 0.71 was the highest amongst schools in Brighton and Hove.
+The strength of the school was reflected in the summer 2023 GCSE results; the school's P8 score of 0.57 was the highest amongst schools in Brighton and Hove.
+The strength of King's 2023 GCSE results is evidenced by the 82% of students that obtained grades of 9 to 4 in English and Mathematics compared to the local authority average of 70%.